-And when I tested the call to action in the Hellobar it converted 3x more when I selected the setting that made it scroll with the user versus not scrolling with users.
+When I tested the call to action in the Hellobar, it converted 3x higher when I chose the “scroll with the user” option than the optionp of not scrolling with users.

-Lesson learned: little effects can bring more attention to your call to actions, which can cause them to get clicked more often.
-This doesn’t mean your conversion rates will go up, it just means they will gain more clicks.
+Lesson learned: little effects can bring more attention to your calls to actions, which can cause them to get clicked more often.
+This doesn’t mean your conversion rates will go up; it just means you will gain more clicks.

 One type of call to action that isn’t used a lot is an exit call to action.
-I recently did this through BounceExchange on NeilPatel.com in which you only see the call to action when your mouse moves towards the back button on your web browser.
+I recently did this through BounceExchange on NeilPatel.com, where you only see the call to action when your mouse moves towards the back button on your web browser.

-BounceExchange detects when someone is about to leave your website and it shows them an offer to try and grab their attention.
+BounceExchange detects when someone is about to leave your website, and it shows them an offer to try to grab their attention.
 The end result was a 46% increase in conversions.

-At first I was a bit hesitant to try it out, but no one has complained yet and the conversions definitely make up any small complaints that I could potential receive from an exit call to action.
+At first, I was a bit hesitant to try it out.
+Luckily, no one has complained yet, and the conversions definitely make up any small complaints that I could potential receive from an exit call to action.

-Lesson learned: you may feel that tactics like exit call to actions are a bit spammy, but others may not feel it is spammy.
+Lesson learned: you may feel that tactics like exit calls to action are a bit spammy, but others may not feel it is spammy.
 You won’t know if something works or if it bothers your visitors unless you try it out.